graphql-rust/juniper/README.md

 ## Getting Started

-The best place to get started is the [Juniper Book][book], which contains guides with plenty of examples, covering all features of Juniper.
+The best place to get started is the [Juniper Book][book], which contains guides with plenty of examples, covering all features of Juniper. (very much WIP)

 To get started quickly and get a feel for Juniper, check out the [Quickstart][book_quickstart] section.